The Work of Adrienne Kennedy: Inspiration & Influence

 A virtual play festival produced in association with Round House Theatre

-McCarter and Round House shine a light on four deeply personal stories from Kennedy’s astonishing body of work with four weeks of virtual theatrical experiences and dynamic conversations, offering audiences the opportunity to discover Kennedy’s singular voice—a startling mix of the surreal with the all too real.
+McCarter and Round House shine a light on four deeply personal stories from Kennedy’s astonishing body of work with a series of virtual theatrical experiences and dynamic conversations, offering audiences the opportunity to discover Kennedy’s singular voice—a startling mix of the surreal with the all too real.

-NOTE: Each play will be released on the dates listed below and will be available to view for a limited time.
+NOTE: Each play will be released on the dates listed below and will be available to view until February 28, 2021.
 Patrons may purchase a full festival pass or choose individual plays.

 He Brought Her Heart Back in a Box

 It is 1941, and Kay and Chris are in love.
 Yet the letters they exchange are not tender professions, but painful reminiscences—of Chris’ wealthy white father who laid the architecture for local segregation, of Kay’s brutalized Black mother whose death remains a mystery, and of the myriad forces that separate them.
 Written in 2018, Adrienne Kennedy’s newest work is a brief but expansive memory play that conjures “dread, romance and a tragic surrealism all at once” (New York Times).
 He Brought Her Heart Back in a Box is a heartbreaking collage of family memories, historical specters, and theatrical allusions, hypnotically woven together with a poetry that is distinctively Kennedy’s own.